UNCAP Home / Partnerships / Leadership / The Programme / Courses

 The value of the contributions made by partners of the UNCAP programme cannot be overstated.

 A “Triangular Partnership” model whereby TCCs/PCCs, supporting Member States and the UN Secretariat—each with an equal stake in the programme—was adopted early on as a strategy for success and sustainability.
-They continue to work together so UNCAP can deliver to exceed expectations and achieve optimal results:
+They continue to work together so UNCAP can deliver and achieve optimal results:

 • TCCs/PCCs commit to sending their ICT personnel to UNCAP to prepare for their deployments to peacekeeping missions.
 Their troops and/or police receive capacity-building training and the equipment needed to achieve interoperability in a mission environment.